hsk81/yeoman-generator-dizmo/README.md

 ### I cannot install `yo` globally with `npm install -g`?

 You have to set up `npm` for global installations, since `yo` should neither be installed nor run with `sudo`.
 The preferred approach here is to enable `npm` to install packages globally *without* breaking out of the `$HOME` folder, by setting a local `node` `prefix`.
-This is achieved for example by running:
+This is achieved for example by running

 ```sh
 echo 'prefix = ~/.node' >> ~/.npmrc
 ```

 in your local shell.
-After that the `$PATH` environment variable needs to be modified, to point to the new installation destination for the global `node` executables, by adjusting your favorite shell's configuration &ndash; for example use:
+After that the `$PATH` environment variable needs to be modified as well, to point to the new installation destination for the global `node` executables, by adjusting your favorite shell's configuration &ndash; for example use:

 ```sh
 export PATH="$PATH:$HOME/.node/bin"
 ```

 in your `~/.bashrc`.
 After that, you can happily run `npm install -g yo` without `sudo` and without running into potential permission conflicts.
-Further, later-on if something gets completely broken and you want to start from scratch, all you need to do, is to remove your `~/.node` directory.
+Further, later-on if something gets completely broken and you want to start from scratch, all you need to do is to remove your `~/.node` directory.

 ### But, I prefer to run `yo @dizmo/dizmo` as root?